dhisana-ai/gtm-ai-tools/docs/vibe_coding_workflows.md

    ```bash
    npm install -g @openai/codex
    ```
 2. Generate a script from the project root.
-The wrapper invokes Codex with quiet mode and automatic approval:
+The `task add_utility` command runs the Codex CLI in quiet mode with automatic approval:
    ```bash
    task add_utility -- search_vp_sales "search for VP of sales and push to Dhisana Webhook"
    ```